Observational constraints on 3-forms dark energy: A dark energy 3-form with a Gaussian potential

 To illustrate the dynamics of the Gaussian 3-form model, we consider two qualitatively distinct trajectories of the system.
 Both originate near the radiation-dominated repulsor $D_1^{+}$ and terminate at the LSBR attractor $B^{+}$, but they differ in the way matter domination is realised.

 \paragraph{Small-field branch: $D_1^{+}\!\to A_2\to B^{+}$.} In the first trajectory, shown in the top row of Fig.~\ref{fig:3form-trajectory-multibranch}, the 3-form field remains close to the top of the potential around the onset of matter domination.
 The system evolves from $D_1^{+}$ towards the matter saddle $A_2$, characterised by $s\simeq 1$, $r\simeq 0$, and a small field amplitude $v\approx 0$.
 However, remaining near $A_2$ for a prolonged period requires the field to lie extremely close to the maximum of the Gaussian potential, where $V_{,\chi}\approx 0$.
 Because the potential steepens rapidly away from $\chi=0$, even tiny deviations in the initial conditions cause the field to roll away from the hilltop.
 Once the field departs from the vicinity of $A_2$, the evolution progressively approaches the LSBR attractor $B^{+}$, which controls the remote future dynamics of the system.
+As the field lies near the top of the potential throughout most of the matter-dominated era, the 3 form is in practice a cosmological constant until recently, and thus it is a reasonable assumption that any mode re-entered after the matter-radiation equality is completely stable.